High School Testing

 High school testing includes two main categories of test–the annual achievement test that is required by the NC homeschool law and tests for college.
 The tests for college are two main types–those for admission and those for college credit.

 Any homeschooled student is required to take a nationally standardized achievement test annually.
 By law, this test must measure achievement in the areas of English grammar, reading, spelling and mathematics.
 The most commonly used achievement tests are the TerraNova, California Achievement Test, the Iowa Test of Basic Skills, the Stanford Achievement Test, and the Metropolitan Achievement Test, and Woodcock Johnson.
 For more information on the the nationally standardized achievement tests see our Testing and Testing Services page.

-Two college admission tests, the ACT with Essay and the SAT with Essay, have been approved by the NC Division of Non-Public Education to fulfill the state’s yearly testing requirement.
+One college admission test, the ACT with Essay, has been approved by the NC Division of Non-Public Education to fulfill the state’s annual testing requirement.

 - The PSAT is usually taken in the tenth or eleventh grades and is offered once a year in October.
 Juniors must take the test to be eligible for National Merit Scholarships.
 Other scholarships may also be based on these scores.
 Unlike the SAT, local high schools can control who takes the test.
 To register, contact a local high school (private schools are more likely to be cooperative) in late August or early September to ask if your student can take the test with them.
 For information on which schools give the test, call 609-771-7070.
 The PSAT code for NC is 99 34 99.